Bakgrunn og aktiviteter

 Fredrik Jutfelt is a member of the Outstanding Academic Fellows Programme.

 Rachael Morgan is a PhD student working on thermal physiology in zebrafish: http://www.ntnu.edu/employees/rachael.morgan

 PhD student Mette Finnøen is also researching thermal biology in zebrafish, and her focus is towards behaviour and pace-of-life syndrome. http://www.ntnu.edu/employees/mette.h.finnoen

 Josefin Sundin - Postdoc.
 Dr. Sundin investigates the effects of ocean acidification and other environmental stressors on fish behaviour and reproduction.

 Jeff Clements – Marie Curie postdoc.
-Jeff will join the lab in 2017 to work on the effects of environmental stressors on marine organisms.
+Jeff is working on the effects of environmental stressors on marine organisms.